-Robert Franek, author of The Best 373 Colleges,says, “We commend Lynchburg College for its outstanding academics, which is the primary criteria for our selection of schools for the book.
+Robert Franek, author of The Best 373 Colleges,says, “We commend University of Lynchburg for its outstanding academics, which is the primary criteria for our selection of schools for the book.
 Our choices are based on institutional data we collect about schools, our visits to schools over the years, feedback we gather from students attending the schools, and the opinions of our staff and our 28-member National College Counselor Advisory Board.
 We also work to keep a wide representation of colleges in the book by region, size, selectivity and character.”

 The Princeton Review’s 62 ranking lists are entirely based on its survey of 122,000 students (about 325 per campus on average) attending the colleges in the book.
 The 80-question survey asks students to rate their schools on several topics and report on their campus experiences at them.